 A few hard plastics aside, the Leaf's interior is perfectly likeable.
-There's plenty of space, and there's not many giveaways that you're in an electric car - a good thing if you're used to a conventional petrol or diesel vehicle.
+There's plenty of space and not many giveaways that you're in an electric car - a good thing if you're used to a conventional petrol or diesel vehicle.

 The seats are comfortable and it's fairly easy to find a good driving position - although, strangely, the steering wheel will go up and down but doesn't adjust for reach.

-The main issue with the Leaf's interior is it just isn't as good as the Volkswagen e-Golf's.
-It's an improvement, sure, but the Golf feels rather premium.
-The Leaf's interior is quite dark and drab, with a below-par infotainment system.
+The main issue with the Leaf's interior is it just isn't as good as rivals like the Volkswagen e-Golf and Hyundai Ioniq.
+It's far from premium, with a below-par infotainment system and drab materials.

 Having said that, the boot's a generous 435 litres and the rear seats fold down if you do need more space - although not entirely flat.
 Leave the rear seats up and there's plenty of space for adults in the back, although they do sit slightly higher because of the batteries located under the floor.

-Acenta adds 16-inch alloy wheels, front fog lights, electric folding door mirrors, leather steering wheel with switches, a faster heater, intelligent cruise control, NissanConnect EV 7-inch infotainment screen, Android Auto and Apple CarPlay, six speakers, rear view monitor.
+Acenta features 16-inch alloy wheels, front fog lights, electric folding door mirrors, leather steering wheel with switches, a faster heater, intelligent cruise control, NissanConnect EV 8-inch infotainment screen, Android Auto and Apple CarPlay, six speakers, rear view monitor.